zarplata/concourse-git-bitbucket-pr-resource/README.md

 * `oauth_id`: *Required*.
 Oauth id of an OAuth consumer configured as private and with permission to write to PRs.
 * `oauth_secret`: *Required*.
 Oauth secret of the same consumer.

+* `exclude_title`: *Optional*. prevent *check* from emitting new versions when only the pull request title changes, except when the string "WIP" is removed from the title.

 ### Example